 We watch shy, insecure students go off to college and return to their village confident, empowered and greatly respected by their elders.

-Four scholarship students have graduated from college and hold full-time jobs in their fields.
-This years’ group of college graduates are well on their way to finding their careers.
+Eight scholarship students have graduated from college and six hold full-time jobs in their fields.
+Two who just graduated are well on their way to finding their careers.
 Without a scholarship, these girls would probably be married and eking out a living in the village.
 Instead, in just one generation, they are breaking the cycle of poverty for their families and themselves.